olegkleiman/sundance/README.md

 ## Overview
 Sundance is a pluggable, privacy-respecting AI chatbox that integrates:

-•	A lightweight browser-based SPA frontend (native JavaScript, no frameworks).
+•	A lightweight browser-based SPA frontend (written in React).

-•	A backend built in Node.js + Express.
+•	A backend built in Node.js + Express + Genkit

 •	Embedding generation via OpenAI 'text-embedding-3-small' model.

 •	RAG-based retrieval from Cosmos DB

-•	LLM generation via Gemini 2.5 Pro LLM.
+•	LLM generation via Gemini 2.5 Pro LLM or any other LLM that is supported by Genkit.

 •	Access control via JWT authentication validated by a Tel Aviv municipality SSO.